MarkelCA/ssh-tunnels/README.md

 Commands:
     - open [query]    Opens ssh tunnels
     - close [query]   Closes ssh tunnels
-    - status [query]  Shows if a tunnel is opened or closed.
+    - status [query]  Tells if a tunnel is opened or closed.
-    - show            Shows an ssht.yml configuration
+    - show [query]    Shows an ssht.yml configuration
     - list            Lists the available tunnels in the configuration
     - help [command]  Shows the help description for a command